sdr-enthusiasts/docker-tar1090/README.md

     mikenye/tar1090:latest
 ```

-You should now be able to browse to http://dockerhost:8078/ to access the tar1090 web interface, and http://dockerhost:8078/?heatmap to see the heatmap for the past 24 hours.
+You should now be able to browse to:
+- <http://dockerhost:8078/> to access the tar1090 web interface
+- <http://dockerhost:8078/?heatmap> to see the heatmap for the past 24 hours.
+- <http://dockerhost:8078/?heatmap&realHeat> to see a different heatmap for the past 24 hours.

 ## Up-and-Running with `docker-compose`